borisgontar/shapefile-geojson-js/README.md

 or a projection name like 'EPSG:3857'.
 See [PROJ4](https://github.com/proj4js/proj4js) for more information.
 If not specified, the coordinates are not altered.
+* `withM` - (optional) if `true`, the 'M' values from the corresponding record types are added to the coordinates.
+By default they are ignored.

 This function is intended for use in a pipeline like this:
 ```js